YU000jp/Logseq-column-Layout/README.md

  ![スクリーンショット 2022-10-14 0207412](https://user-images.githubusercontent.com/111847207/195662824-35aecadd-c404-42a8-82eb-54ffc628c321.png)
 ### Linked Reference
  - Suitable for [Logseq-Omnivore plugin](https://github.com/omnivore-app/logseq-omnivore).
 Omnivore is a webclipping tool that can be quoted to Logseq.
- - You can see the table of contents of the web clips next to the journal, so it's easy to browse to the journal from there.
+ - You can see the table of contents of the web clips next to the journal, so it's easy to access.
 ### Journal Queries
  - Change the journal query to get more task management.
-See the "Option" section below.
+See the "Option" section bottom.
 ### Right Sidebar
  - Pages can be placed side by side in the sidebar.(Credit: [Logseq Vertical Panels for Sidebar](https://github.com/r-hegde/logseq-vertical-panels))
  - You can adjust the size by selecting the bottom right of the block.
 But don't make it too small.